Skip to content

 Counseling

-To make an appointment, please contact Kaitlyn Giles via phone 507-537-7273 or email Kaitlyn.Giles@SMSU.edu.
+To make an appointment, please contact the Deeann Griebel Student Success Center by phone at (507) 537-6484 or by email at Success@SMSU.edu

 Frequently Asked Questions

-Good academic standing: the cumulative and semester SAP standards are being met
+• Good academic standing: the cumulative and semester SAP standards are being met

-Semester SAP standards: looking at the GPA and completion rate a student achieves within a given semester
+• Semester SAP standards: looking at the GPA and completion rate a student achieves within a given semester

-Cumulative SAP standards: looking at the GPA and completion rate a student achieves through all semesters
+• Cumulative SAP standards: looking at the GPA and completion rate a student achieves through all semesters

 You’ll need to use your transcript to check your SAP.
-You can get your unofficial transcript in E-Services.
-To calculate completion rate, take the number of total earned credits and divide it by the total number of attempted credits; note that completion rate includes transfer credits.
+You can get your unofficial transcript in eServices.
+To calculate the completion rate, divide the total earned credits by the total attempted credits; note that the completion rate includes transfer credits.
 Attempted credits are those which you receive a letter grade, or grade of I, IP, CR, NC, W, NA, or FQ.
 Use your last calculated cumulative GPA and compare that with the SAP GPA requirement based on the total number of credits attempted as of that same semester.
 Courses in which you receive a letter grade, NA, or FQ are used in calculating your GPA.
-If you choose to repeat a course, the best grade will be the one used for calculation in GPA, but each time you repeat the course it will count towards your attempted credits.
-If grades are not yet posted for the semester you are currently enrolled in, you can use the SMSU GPA calculator to estimate your semester GPA and factor that into your cumulative GPA. (https://www.smsu.edu/campuslife/registrationrecords/gpa-calculator.html)

 SAP is calculated at the end of each semester.
 Students are notified via their SMSU email address if they are placed on academic warning or academic suspension and instructed on the next steps in the SAP process.

 Academic warning means that you fell below one or both of the cumulative SAP standards.
-If you meet both, you will come off of academic warning and be back in good academic standing.
+If you meet both, you will come off academic warning and be back in good academic standing.
 During the semester in which you are on academic warning, you’ll work towards meeting both the semester and cumulative SAP criteria.
-If you meet the semester standards, but it doesn’t bring your cumulative GPA and/or completion rate above the cumulative criteria, you will continue on academic warning.
+If you meet the semester standards but they don’t bring your cumulative GPA and/or completion rate above the cumulative criteria, you will continue on academic warning.
 If you don’t meet the semester standards, you will be put on academic suspension.
 If you are on academic warning, you can still register and enroll in classes, participate in activities/athletics, live in the dorms, and receive financial aid.
 You will work with the Assistant Director of Student Success in the Deeann Griebel Student Success Center to discuss your SAP criteria and create a success plan.

 Academic suspension means that while you were on academic warning or probation, you didn’t meet both the semester and cumulative SAP standards.
 While you are suspended, you are not able to register for or be enrolled in classes, participate in activities/athletics, live in the dorms, or receive financial aid.